Formidable battery life

 The OnePlus 8 is scant millimeters lesser in its dimensions when compared to the larger 8 Pro.

 About the size.
 The 8 is naught but scant millimeters lesser in its dimensions when compared to the larger 8 Pro.
 Specifically, it’s 5mm shorter, 1.45mm narrower, and 0.5mm thinner (or just 13% tinier in terms of volume).
 More significantly, the smaller phone is less weighty at 180g compared to the 8 Pro’s 199g.
 There’s no question the 8 is an easier phone to hold and use, but I’d never call it small.
-It has nearly identical dimensions to the Samsung Galaxy S20 Plus, Google Pixel 4 XL, and the Xiaomi Mi 10 Pro.

 The slippery glass glides into your pockets with no resistance.
 It also glides off hard, flat surfaces like desks and tables if you’re not careful.
 It might even slip from your grip.
 Put a case on it.